9ixe/Odeon/README.md

 <div align="center">

-**Odeon is for people who want to press play and watch a video.** Nothing more.
+**Odeon is for people who want to press play and enjoy their media — nothing more, nothing less — in a minimal and beautifully crafted experience.**

 </div>